 The suppedaneum is prominent in Eastern Crosses, especially the Russian Orthodox (Crux Orthodoxa), Byzantine and Slavonic crosses.
 These can all be considered a variation of the Patriarchal Cross, having two smaller crossbeams, one at the top and one near the bottom, in addition to the longer crossbeam (patibulum).

-The suppedaneum on crosses of the Greek Orthodox Church and Ukrainian Catholic Church is invariably horizontal.
+The suppedaneum on crosses of the Greek Orthodox Church and Ukrainian Catholic Church is almost invariably horizontal.
 On other Eastern crosses it is often diagonal, with the side to the viewer's left usually being higher.
 A traditional interpretation for the slant is that it symbolizes a balance scale showing the good thief St. Dismas, having accepted Christ, would ascend to heaven and be on God's right hand, while the thief who mocked Jesus would descend to hell.
 In this interpretation, Christ and the Cross is a balance of justice, reminding us of the Final Judgement.

 Another explanation of the slant reflects half of the 'X' shaped Saltire cross of St. Andrew, since he is credited with introducing Christianity to those Eastern countries (today's Romania, Moldova, Belarus, Russia, and Ukraine).
 The story goes that when Andrew preached in southern Russia, he used a large three-bar cross as a visual teaching aid.
 All three bars were parallel, and when relating the Passion he tilted the lower footrest to signify that those on the right side of Christ will rise up into heaven and those on the left will slide down into hell.
 (See also Right-hand side of God.)